 Accessibility

-You don't need to live near my practice in North West London to work with me.
-Online therapy means you can access support from wherever you are, whether that's another part of the UK or even abroad.
+You do not need to be located near me to work together.
+Online therapy means you can access support from wherever you are, whether that is another part of the UK or even abroad.
 This is particularly valuable if you live in an area with limited access to specialist therapists, or if mobility issues make travelling difficult.

 Convenience